sondregronas/FeideUtstyrbase/README.md

 If you need a kiosk mode, set up a separate reverse proxy with a valid access control (see NgixnProxyManager) and set the `KIOSK_MODE` environment variable to the FQDN of the proxy.

+Logo and favicon can be changed by replacing the files in `static/` with your own within the container.

 ## API Endpoints:
 Some endpoints can be accessed without login using the specified `?token=<token>` parameter.
 This isn't strictly necessary, but a few endpoints are useful for cron jobs and such.